ama-team/voxengine-sdk/README.md

 with following rules:

-- Query is an object where every key is associated with a string value or array of string values.
+- Query is an object where every key is associated with a string value or array of string values:
+`{page: '1', filters: ['active', 'fresh']}`.
 - The same applies to headers object.
-- Payload is strictly a string or falsey value.
+- Payload may be either a string or falsey value.
 - URL is built by simple concatenation of `options.url` and `url` method argument, so it would be `http://my.backend.com/magic-phone-number.txt` in the example.
 In case